Egyptian Exchange

 The Egyptian Exchange (EGX), Egypt's stock exchange, comprises two exchanges, Cairo and Alexandria, both governed by the same board of directors and sharing the same trading, clearing and settlement systems.
-Presently, the chairman of the Egyptian Exchange is Mohamed Farid.
+Presently, the chairman of the Egyptian Exchange is Ahmed Abdelrahman.

-Transactions taking place in the stock exchange is not subject to capital gain tax.
-Dividends distributed by companies listed on the exchange to shareholders are not subject to tax.
-However, in 2013, a 10% capital gain tax applicable on mergers and acquisitions was imposed on the exchange.
-In 2013, Finance Ministry announced that the government intended to cancel a 10 percent capital gains tax imposed on mergers and acquisitions as well as a planned tax on cash dividends.
+Transactions taking place in the stock exchange are not subject to capital gains tax.
+Dividends distributed by companies listed on the exchange to shareholders are also not subject to income tax.
+However, in 2013, a 0.001 percent tax on all stock market transactions was imposed.
+In 2013, the Ministry of Finance announced that the government intended to repeal a 10 percent capital gains tax imposed on mergers and acquisitions the year earlier, as well as a planned tax on cash dividends, and refund investors who paid it.